The Ultimate Travel Guide to Amsterdam, The Netherlands

 Best time to visit Amsterdam

-Amsterdam is considered to have a mild climate year round with the occasional hot days in summer and cold ones in winter.
-You might want to visit during tulip season which is at its best mid-April and make your way to the famous tulip fields of Keukenhof, a 45-minute drive along the A4.
+Amsterdam is considered to have a mild climate year-round, with the occasional hot days in summer and cold winter.
+You might want to visit during tulip season, which is at its best mid-April, and make your way to the famous tulip fields of Keukenhof, a 45-minute drive along the A4.

 Amsterdam Travel Essentials

 What to Wear